 During the 72 hours leading up to your arrival at camp, we ask that participants and volunteers minimize their risk of COVID-19 exposures by adhering to North Carolina 3 Ws and avoiding gatherings outside of their immediate household.

 For First- and Second-Years:

-First- and Second-Years: Since you will only be attending Camp for the day, you do not need to complete the 14-days of temperature and symptom screening.
+Since you will only be attending Camp for the day, you do NOT need to complete the 10-days of temperature and symptom screening or provide documentation of a Negative Molecular PCR COVID-19 Test.
 All first- and second-years will have their temperature taken upon arrival at camp and they will have to answer these screening questions.

 ARRIVAL AT CAMP